March 12, 2020

 - Written statements from any witnesses.

 All of these things could help to confirm or disprove your suspicions.
-If the evidence you collect leads you to believe abuse may have taken place, then you should contact a law firm such as Gharibian Law.
+If the evidence you collect leads you to believe abuse may have taken place, then you should contact our Financial Abuse Lawyer Gharibian Law.

 You need all the help you can get to recover financial compensation and make the guilty party legally responsible for their crimes.
 Contact us at 888-288-0091 or through our website right away so that we have time to take action on your case and have the best chance possible of a successful resolution.